Green Dot Prepaid Visa Review

 You can get cash from your Green Dot Prepaid Visa Card at any ATM, but ATM withdrawals come with a fee of $2.50.

 The Green Dot Prepaid Visa Card has many features available across prepaid cards, such as direct deposit, but few unique features.
-The card does not offer cash back rewards, an interest-bearing savings accounts, or other benefits.
+The card does not offer cash back rewards, an interest-bearing savings account, or other benefits.
 A summary of its features is below.

 Fraud Protection: The Green Dot Prepaid Visa Card offers the fraud protections of the Visa network.
 This means that unless Visa and Green Dot determine you have been grossly negligent, or are lying about the charges being fraudulent, you can’t lose money for fraudulent charges.
 Report a lost or stolen card to Green Dot immediately.